1940s in music: Pop

 After the war, a combination of factors such as changing demographics and rapid inflation made large bands unprofitable, so that popular music in the US came to be dominated instead by traditional pop and crooners, as well as bebop and jump blues.

-Best Selling Records of Decade 1940s
+Best selling records

 Before the Hot100 was implemented in 1958, Billboard magazine measured a record's performance with three charts, "Best-Selling Popular Retail Records", "Records Most Played By Disk Jockeys" and 'Most-Played Juke Box Records': However, since the latter two charts were not implemented until mid-decade, we focus on 'Best-Selling Retail Records of the 1940s.'
 Since it consisted of ten positions for most of the decade, only ten per week were recognized.
 Each week fifteen points were awarded to the number one record, then nine points for number two, eight points for number three, and so on, with one point for number ten.
 This system balances songs that reach the highest positions, as well as those that had the longest chart runs.
 Calculations are unaffected by year-end cutoffs as with Billboard (see discussion).